Academic Integrity Policy

 - Abide by national, state and local laws, as well as the rules of the school.

-- Respect the person, property and civil rights of others.
+- Respect the person, property, including intellectual property, and civil rights of others.

 - Conform to reasonable standards of socially acceptable behavior, including acting courteously.